 MVISION Cloud for Salesforce enables near real-time scanning of content created to Salesforce to evaluate policies for DLP and gain visibility into user activity and anomalous behavior.
-MVISION Cloud continuously monitors an organization’s Salesforce environment for any file activity and processes those documents using the MVISION Cloud DLP policy engine, an on-premise Enterprise DLP policy, or a combination of both.
+MVISION Cloud continuously monitors an organization’s Salesforce environment for any file activity and processes those documents using the MVISION Cloud DLP policy engine, an on-premises Enterprise DLP policy, or a combination of both.
 This is triggered by file activity and generally occurs within 10-15 seconds depending on bandwidth constraints, network latency, and file size.

 At a high-level view, a DLP policy in MVISION Cloud is made up of three major sections: